HTMOT : Hierarchical Topic Modelling Over Time: Results and Discussion

 Now, we will look at the document tree for one document, see figure \ref{doctree}.
 This was created by choosing only the topics that were assigned to at least 5\% of words in the chosen document.
-The document in questions is titled "Astronauts are using VR to train for the Boeing Starliner capsule".
-The three main extracted topics are virtual reality applications, space and research.
-Two children of the topic of space were also assigned to this document: test flights and astronauts.
-Looking at the title alone, this tree encapsulate well the main themes of this document.
+The document in question is titled "Astronauts are using VR to train for the Boeing Starliner capsule".
+The three main extracted topics are virtual reality applications, space and R\&D. Two children of the topic of space were also assigned to this document: test and astronauts.
+From the title, it can be seen that the tree captures the main themes of this document.